"Discrimination" Castro Neighborhood Walking Tour

-While walking through the lovely Castro neighborhood, you will hear incredible stories of triumphs and loss and how residents overcame discrimination, during the AIDS epidemic, to change the world.
+Walk through the lovely Castro neighborhood, hearing stories of triumphs and loss.
+Learn how residents overcame discrimination during the AIDS epidemic to change the world.

 What You Will Do